Police: Best Buy burglars swiped $70,000 in electronics

 “There’s a market for these things everywhere,” he said.

-The burglary and theft happened some time after 11 p.m. on Oct.
-21 when the last employee had left for the day, he said.
+The burglary and theft happened some time after 11 p.m.
+Oct.
+21, when the last employee had left for the day, he said.